andreykaipov/rich-presence-cli/README.md

-## rich-presence-udp
+## rich-presence-cli

-It's a UDP proxy server that allows you to update your Discord Rich Presence.
+Manage your Discord Rich Presence from the command line over UDP.

 ## usage

-Run it:
+Start a UDP proxy to the Discord IPC pipe:

 ```console
 ❯ make serve